positively-charged/bcc/doc/details.md

 --

-When multiple strings appear next to each other, they are combined into one.
-This can be used to break up a long string into smaller parts, making it easier to see the whole string.
+The compiler performs string literal concatentation: adjacent string literals are combined into a single string literal.
+This can be used to break up a long string literal into smaller parts, making it easier to see the whole string:

 ```
-script 1 open {
+script "Main" open {
-   Print( s: "Hello, " "World" "!" ); // Output: Hello, World!
+   Print( s:
+      "This is a very long string.
+It will require a lot of horizontal "
+      "scrolling to see it all.
+Horizontal scrolling is not fun.
+Thankfully, "
+      "we can break this string into smaller strings, which will then be "
+      "combined into a single string by the compiler.
+Awesome!" );
 }
 ```